 Coming at a costly $375, Citrix XenApp allows you to access any application on any device.

-It depends upon the internet to access a database where all the apps are stored.
+It depends upon the internet to access a database of all the apps.

 WinOnX 2 Pro